Nizz-6876/Multiplayer-car-racing/README.md

 # Multiplayer-car-racing
-made on visual code studio
+made on p5.play.js javascript library.Used visual studio code as an editor.Four-player game